Premium

-Delhi govt to move SC to allow green firecrackers on Diwali: CM Gupta
+Delhi govt to move SC to allow certified green firecrackers on Diwali, says CM

 This comes a day before the SC continues hearing applications for lifting the stay on the ban of such crackers in Delhi-NCR

-The Delhi BJP government is planning to move the Supreme Court for permission to burst green firecrackers on Diwali, announced Chief Minister Rekha Gupta.
+The Delhi BJP government is set to move the Supreme Court for permission to burst green firecrackers on Diwali, Chief Minister Rekha Gupta said on Monday.

-According to a statement shared by the Chief Minister’s Office (CMO), “The Delhi government will present its stand in writing before the Supreme Court.
+In a statement, the Chief Minister’s Office (CMO) said, “The Delhi government will present its stand in writing before the Supreme Court.
 Permission should be given for the use of certified green firecrackers while following public participation and government regulations.”

 The SC will hear the matter next on Tuesday.